Azadi (2025 film)

 Azadi is a 2025 Indian Malayalam-language crime thriller film directed by debutant Jo George and written by Sagar.
 The film stars Sreenath Bhasi, Vani Viswanath, Lal, Saiju Kurup, and Raveena Ravi in pivotal roles.
 The film is inspired from a true incident.
 It is produced by Faizal Raja under the banner of Little Crew Production, the film was released theatrically on 23 May 2025.
 The film did receive a U/A 16+ certificate for strong bloody violence.

 Plot

-Set primarily within the confines of Kottayam Medical College, the narrative follows Ganga, a pregnant prisoner accused of murdering a political leader's son.
+Set primarily within the confines of Kottayam Medical College, the narrative follows Ganga, a mute pregnant prisoner accused of murdering a political leader's son.
 As she is admitted to the hospital to deliver her baby, her husband Raghu devises a 24-hour escape plan involving a network of insiders.
 However, their past catches up with them as adversaries infiltrate the hospital, turning the escape mission into a perilous fight for survival.
-The film delves into themes of justice, revenge, and the complexities of human relationships.
+The film delves into themes of justice, revenge and the complexities of human relationships.